Glossary

 Commitment

-Cryptographic process which consist in the creation of a fixed size fingerprint (comcom) derived from some structured data (msgmsg).
-The commitment can be registered in a defined publication medium (e.g. the blockchain) and consists of two operations:
+A defined mathematical object CC, deterministically derived from applying a cryptographic operation to some structured input data mm, called the message.
+The commitment can be registered in a defined publication medium (e.g. the blockchain) and embeds two operations:

-The commitment algorithm is required to possess two fundamental security properties:
+The commitment is required to possess two fundamental security properties:

-• Hiding: requires that msgmsg cannot be easily discovered by commitment attempts, i.e., that rr be uniformly sampled in a set RR such that it is statistically independent of msgmsg.
+• Hiding: requires that the message mm cannot be easily discovered by commitment attempts, i.e., that rr be uniformly sampled in a set RR such that it is statistically independent of mm.

 Consignment